“It’s not as tough as you think at that moment to live with your disability. You think that your life is over and it’s just not the reality.”

-I could not let the opportunity pass to ask Pierjean, what advice he would offer to someone who found themselves in a similar situation to that he found himself in when coming to realize that his accident was severe.
+I could not let the opportunity pass to ask Pierjean, what advice he would offer to someone who found themselves in a similar situation to that he found himself in when coming to realise that his accident was severe.
 After just a moment, but with no hesitation he replied, “It’s not as tough as you think at that moment to live with your disability.
 You think that your life is over and it’s just not the reality.”
-He recognizes that he had to find his way to this realization, but he would like to say, “Be cool guy – you can get over this, and you will come to realize that you can live a normal life.
+He recognises that he had to find his way to this realisation, but he would like to say, “Be cool guy – you can get over this, and you will come to realise that you can live a normal life.
 You must feel good with your disability, yes you may be different, but you are normal.”

 Pierjean continues his journey in golf and focuses on enjoying the game.
 He advises “not to be the guy that you want – but instead – be the guy you are”.
 Wow – what great advice from a man who evidently is at ease with himself.